netlify/netlify-plugin-lighthouse/README.md

 ### Generate Lighthouse results in other languages

 By default, Lighthouse results are generated in English.
-To preview Lighthouse results in other languages, include the language code from any Lighthouse-supported locale in your `netlify.toml` file.
+To return Lighthouse results in other languages, include the language code from any Lighthouse-supported locale in your `netlify.toml` file.

+For the latest Lighthouse supported locales or language codes, check out this [official Lighthouse code](https://github.com/GoogleChrome/lighthouse/blob/da3c865d698abc9365fa7bb087a08ce8c89b0a05/types/lhr/settings.d.ts#L9).

 Updates to `netlify.toml` will take effect for new builds.
- You can check out the latest Lighthouse supported locales or language codes [here](https://github.com/GoogleChrome/lighthouse/blob/da3c865d698abc9365fa7bb087a08ce8c89b0a05/types/lhr/settings.d.ts#L9).

 #### Example to generate Lighthouse results in Spanish

 ```